 But I’ll wait and make a New Year’s resolution to drop the extra pounds.
 Since this idea lives in the future, I don’t need to worry about it now; I can continue eating as I always have.
 In four months I’ll focus on weight loss, but for now, don’t worry.

 This gives me four months to further instill my bad habits.
 Additionally, knowing that in the future I’ll need to be more careful with what I eat, emboldens me to eat poorly now, while I still have the chance.
 This only makes the problem worse, resulting in more weight to lose later.

 A much better approach is to begin losing weight right away and not delay.Any day is a great day to start improving your life.
 Happy New Year!!
 Click To Tweet

 Instead of waiting until January first to change a habit, introduce a new one, or remove a bad one, why not make changes as soon as the opportunity arises?
 Why accumulate a list of resolutions for the start of a new year?
 Instead, make incremental improvements throughout the year.

 If you made a New Year’s resolution, I wish you success.
-And if you forgot, don’t wait until 2020.
+And if you forgot, don’t wait until next year.
 Begin making changes right away.
 Any day is a great day to start improving your life.

 Happy New Year!